MPLLang/entanglement-detect/README.md

 At this point, you can follow the instructions inside `README-artifact.txt` to run experiments.
-There is one difference however: you should omit running mcommands that copy results into `/ARTIFACT-RESULTS` (this is specific to the Docker container and is not needed when running locally).
+There is one difference however: you should omit running commands that copy results into `/ARTIFACT-RESULTS` (this is specific to the Docker container and is not needed when running locally).

 For example, you can run the full evaluation locally as follows.
 Instructions